hatestheinternet/ipx-dkms/README.md

 ![The first step adding a new MOK when an EFI Proxmox virtual machine with secure boot enabled ... umm, reboots](https://github.com/hatestheinternet/ipx-dkms/blob/trunk/image/efimok.png?raw=true)

+**NOTE** If this is indeed your first time, you will not be able to load the module until you've rebooted and enrolled the key.